What Is Clean Beauty Anyway? Two Skin-Care Experts Weigh In

 What Is Clean Beauty?

 Perhaps you’ve skimmed the labels on every last product, only to realize your arsenal is indeed not “clean.”
-But don’t be so quick to discount it.
+Don’t be so quick to discount it.
 “Just because a product is made in a lab, doesn’t necessarily mean it’s bad,” Dr. Engelman says.
 “And just because a product comes from ingredients found in nature, doesn’t necessarily mean it’s good.”
 Take poison ivy for example.
 “Poison ivy is completely natural, but I don’t recommend it be slathered on the skin for beauty benefits,” Dr. Engelman says.
-Instead, Dr. Engelman suggests sticking to a skin care routine backed by science.
+Instead, Dr. Engelman suggests sticking to a skin-care routine backed by science.
 “Many ingredients made in a lab deliver excellent results and are perfectly safe to use,” she says.
 “That said, I respect and applaud the clean beauty movement and am grateful for the new trend towards clean ingredients that also provide notable results on the skin.”